 Who Is Liable for Your Construction Accident in Pennsylvania?

 - Construction Site Owners.
-When the construction project is large, there is normally delegation for legal and work responsibilities.
-When determining if the construction site owner is at fault for your accident, your construction accident attorney will weigh the extent of control the owner had over the premises.
+When the project is large, there is normally delegation for legal and work responsibilities.
+When determining if the site owner is at fault for your accident, your construction accident lawyer will weigh the extent of control the owner had over the premises.

 - Sub-contractors.
 Subcontractors are also responsible for ensuring all OSHA regulations and laws are abided by on the job site.